cubeta-io/cubeta-starter/docs/README.md

 you, or you
 have to create another ones .

+<h2 id="postman-collection">Postman Collection</h2>
+the generated postman collection will have HTTP requests grouped by your model name . it has two variables for the whole collection :

+1. **{{local}}** :  this will be generated as we mentioned before from the value you defined in the config or by assuming you're using `xampp` so the url will be like the projects route which use xampp as a host.
+2. **{{locale}}** : this will represent the accept-language header in all the generated requests

+when generating another postman collection assuming that you've already generated one it will not replace the older one it will just add a new group of requests to the previous one .

-- <h3 id="main-testcase-class">MainTestCase Class Methods</h3>
+<h3 id="main-testcase-class">MainTestCase Class Methods</h3>

+> [!attention]
-**notice :** those methods depends on the model resource and factory and the response of the endpoint to be generated by the `RestTrait` and the exceptions thrown by our exception handler.  <br>
+> those methods depends on the model resource and factory and the response of the endpoint to be generated by
+> the `RestTrait` and the exceptions thrown by our exception handler.  <br>
-so each model must have a resource and a factory (not necessarily generated by the package) but the endpoint for it must be using RestTrait for handling its responses .
+> so each model must have a resource and a factory (not necessarily generated by the package) but the endpoint for it
+> must be using RestTrait for handling its responses .

 - `indexTest(array $additionalFactoryData = [], bool $ownership = false, bool $isDebug = false)` : <br>
   this method will test the index endpoint by creating 5 records of fake data and try to get them